 Do you live in one of the cities Blue Raven Solar operates in?
 Request a free quote from one of our solar experts today.

 Blue Raven Solar recently found another city in Texas to call home: El Paso.
-Seeing success and happy homeowners in Arlington, Houston, and Plano, we decided to bring the good news of solar energy to another city in The Lone Star State.
+Seeing success and happy homeowners in Arlington, Houston, Fort Worth, and Plano, we decided to bring the good news of solar energy to another city in The Lone Star State.

 The state is in 2nd place nationally for solar capacity with over 13,000MW installed.
 Industry experts predict almost 20,000MW to be added to Texas’s solar capacity over the next 5 years, but only 3.37% of the state’s energy comes from solar, and Blue Raven Solar wants to help increase the percentage.
 With rebates and incentives available, homeowners’ switch to solar is an easy decision.